-"The hottest places in hell are reserved for those who, in a period of moral the community of crisis, maintain their neutrality."
-My plea to you today, as leaders in the professions is to discard your neutrality in this period of moral crisis and to enlist in the fight to preserve our nation and its institutions.
+"The hottest places in hell are reserved for those who, in a period of moral crisis, maintain their neutrality."
+My plea to you today, as leaders in the communitées in our state, is to discard your neutrality in this period of moral crisis and to enlist inthe fight to preserve our nation and its institutions.